nmfs-opensci/NOAAHackDays/content/hackhours.md

 ### Sign ups

-Use this form to sign-up to be alerted for future hackdays and Intro to JupyterHubs sessions: [SIGN-UP FORM](https://forms.gle/ckUYr4aZPeyScLRX6) (NOAA access only).
-The 2025 hack hours will start in January.
+See the [2025 Hackhour](https://nmfs-opensci.github.io/NOAAHackDays/topics-2025/) page for info.

 Contact or questions: Eli Holmes (NOAA) - Type my name in your NOAA email, and my contact will pop up.
-Note, it uses "Eli" not "Elizabeth".
+Note, it uses "Eli" not "Elizabeth"!
+There are two Elizabeth Holmes's in NOAA.

-Click "HackHour 2024"  and "HackHour 2023" for list of events in prior years.

 ### Orientation